harrykipper/covid/README.md

 A **relation** network links people who are related but don't live in the same household (i.e. grandparents)

+A **classroom** network links children between 6-17 years of age in groups of maximum 30.

 ### Infection

 The infection is assumed to follow _predominantly_ social links.
 People in an infected agent's household and social network are more exposed, due to the high frequency of contact.
 Random encounters are more rare.
 When someone becomes infected, after a period of incubation, she starts infecting people in her network.